-The concept of the shows is simple; to get research out to the masses, beyond the university walls.
-Academics from different universities and organisations come together to create, write and perform individual shows, in which they try to make their expertise more accessible in a different context by discussing provocative and ‘dangerous’ topics.
+The concept of the shows is simple: to get research out to the masses, beyond the university walls.
+Academics from different universities and organisations come together to create, write and perform individual shows.
+In these shows, they try to make their expertise more accessible in a different context by discussing provocative and ‘dangerous’ topics.

 - Lots of props!

 - Cabaret compere Comedienne Susan Morrison who ensures the audience never go quiet…